kevindwitama/DotaMarketplace/README.md

 # DotaMarketplace
-Final project for ISYS6203 Mobile Application Development practicum.
+Final project for ISYS6203 Mobile Application Development practicum, based on the given case.

 ## Disclaimer

-This repository is for educational purposes only.
+This repository is intended for educational purposes.
 Absolutely no warranty is provided.

-We are not affiliated with Dota 2 or Valve Corporation in any way.
+Dota Marketplace and its developers are not affiliated with Dota 2 or Valve Corporation in any way.

-All images are copyright of their respective owners.
+All images belong to their respective owners.